umakiyer/surfs_up/README.md

 ![image]( IMAGES/june_temp.PNG)

 * Created DataFrame from the list of tempertures for the month of June.
-* Using the describe function, got the summary of statistics
+* Using the describe function, got the summary of statistics.

 ![image]( IMAGES/june_summary.PNG)